MileHacker Logo

 Why Puente Alto?
 Unique Benefits for Travelers

 Puente Alto has an experience distinct from the polished, international zones of the central part of Santiago.
-Here, you uncover the rhythm of a working-class commune, rich in community spirit and local flavor.
+Here, you discover the rhythm of a working-class commune, rich in community spirit and local flavor.
 You will find a warm welcome from residents, eager to partake in their corner of the world.

-Far from the hectic Plaza de Puente Alto to the tranquil banks of the Maipo River, this area invites going beyond the typical tourist path, showing how its local charm and key location present a real and compelling base for your Chilean adventure.
+Far from the hectic Plaza de Puente Alto to the tranquil banks of the Maipo River, this area invites going beyond the typical tourist path, showing how its local charm and essential location present a real and compelling base for your Chilean adventure.

 Nature's Doorstep